rovast/awesome-stars/README.md

 *   [docker/build-push-action](https://github.com/docker/build-push-action) - GitHub Action to build and push Docker images with Buildx
 *   [ethereum/solc-js](https://github.com/ethereum/solc-js) - Javascript bindings for the Solidity compiler
 *   [sekmet/mintships-alpha](https://github.com/sekmet/mintships-alpha) - Enable the use of membership/ticket NFTs in physical spaces and allow sharing unlockable content possible and easy for all creators.
-*   [ethereumjs/ethereumjs-monorepo](https://github.com/ethereumjs/ethereumjs-monorepo) - Monorepo for the Ethereum VM TypeScript Implementation
+*   [ethereumjs/ethereumjs-monorepo](https://github.com/ethereumjs/ethereumjs-monorepo) - Ethereum L1 Protocol Stack and EVM in TypeScript/JavaScript
 *   [ethereum/remix-project](https://github.com/ethereum/remix-project) - Remix is a browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.
 *   [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
 *   [MetaMask/metamask-extension](https://github.com/MetaMask/metamask-extension) - :globe\_with\_meridians: :electric\_plug: The MetaMask browser extension enables browsing Ethereum blockchain enabled websites